extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Starting with Network Essentials (NE) Automation Suite v1.2, the device credentials registration feature enables users to register a device and its associated credentials once, eliminating the need to provide device credentials for each action invocation.
 One time device registration is required for all device types, however, based on device type and user options, users may need to provide a different set of device credentials.

 NE Automation Suite actions use primarily REST and SSH protocols to interact with SLX and VDX devices.
 The username and password are sufficient for these protocols.
-For MLXe, in addition to SSH, actions use SNMP protocols that require the following additional credentials:
+For NetIron(NI), in addition to SSH, actions use SNMP protocols that require the following additional credentials:

 * Username and password for SSH
 * SNMP version, and the relevant SNMP credentials - Community string for SNMPv2, Username, auth-priv